 Here are some real-life examples:

 The essential requirement for OER, is that they are licensed in such a way that others can use the materials and know what they are allowed to do with the materials without having to contact its creators.
-A well known framework that adds clarify was created by David Wiley and is called “the 5Rs” [4]: five rights that creators can provide to third parties:
+A well-known framework that adds clarity was created by David Wiley and is called “the 5Rs” [4]: five rights that creators can provide to third parties:

 One can choose to provide one or more of these five rights to the public.
-In order to make it practically easy to do, the Creative Commons organization offers several licenses that combine a number of these rights.
-This leads to 6 + 1 Creative Commons (CC) licenses (the seventh is CC0) which have become the defacto standard for licensing Open Educational Resources.
+In order to make it practical and easy to do, the Creative Commons organization offers several licenses that combine a number of these rights.
+This leads to 6 + 1 Creative Commons (CC) licenses (the seventh is CC0) which have become the de facto standard for licensing Open Educational Resources.
 Most of the educational sector agrees: if you state that your learning materials are open, they need to be properly CC licensed.

-Educational materials that are published under open licenses such as Creative Commons, providing users with clear rights for reuse, retaining, revising, remixing and redistribution are definitely further on the spectrum from closed to open.
+Educational materials that are published under open licenses such as Creative Commons, providing users with clear rights for reuse, retaining, revising, remixing and redistribution are definitely closer to open on the closed-to-open spectrum.
 But even then, ambiguities remain.
-For example, CC provides an NC license to indicate that the material can be used and republished, as long as the nature of the activity is not commercial.
+For example, CC provides a non-commercial (NC) license to indicate that the material can be used and republished, as long as the nature of the activity is not commercial.
 But Creative Commons clearly states that this is about the activity, not the user.
 So commercial companies (with a fair and Open Business Model [5]) can use and host non-commercial resources.
 This is tricky territory.
-Commercial publishers and vendors may misuse this option to call materials open, while still continuing a model that leads to lock-in and a loss of accessibility and inclusion, in particular for underprivileged learners.
+Commercial publishers and vendors may misuse this option to call materials open, while still using a model that leads to lock-in and a loss of accessibility and inclusion, in particular for underprivileged learners.

-Based on numerous discussions on this topic over the past years (building on even more experience from the wonderful and passionate Open Education community) we have formulated five characteristics to assess whether resources are truly open:
+Based on numerous discussions on this topic in recent years (building on even more experience from the wonderful and passionate Open Education community) we have formulated five characteristics to assess whether resources are truly open:

 Interested in learning more about OER and what it can do for your teaching or development?
 Sign up for our newsletter and receive updates about new blogs or interesting events by clicking the button below.